Curators and Lead Researchers

 |

-Professor, Sackler Faculty of Medicine, Tel Aviv University Head of the Dan David Laboratory for the Search and Study of Modern Humans Current Research: the origin of anatomically modern humans and the fate of the Neanderthals.
+Professor, Faculty of Medical and Health Sciences, Tel Aviv University Current Research: the origin of anatomically modern humans and the fate of the Neanderthals.
 By studying new fossils excavated in the last years (including their DNA) at Qesem cave, Misliya cave, Nesher and Manot cave, he and his teams hope to shed light on key issues relating to the origin and spread of anatomically modern humans.

 |